zriyansh/signoz.io/docs/deployment/helm_chart.md

 2. Instrument your application as instructed in [Instructions Page](/docs/instrumentation/overview)

 ### Getting Started
-The easiest way to get started with SigNoz is to install using helm charts, this will install
+The easiest way to get started with SigNoz on Kubernetes is to install using helm charts, this will install

-- Kafka
+- Query Service (Backend service)
-- Druid
+- Web UI (Frontend)
-- Flattener Processor (Streaming data processor)
+- ClickHouse instance (Datastore)
-- Query Service
+- OpenTelemetry collector
-- Web UI
+- Alert Manager

 ### Steps to Deploy SigNoz